rvcas/react-shopify/README.md

 ## TODO

-* maybe some generators?? :/
+* maybe some generators?? (file templates that is)
 * more intricate example for learning